The Chris Gethard Show: 2009–2011: Upright Citizens Brigade Theatre

-2011–15: Manhattan Neighborhood Network
+2011–2015: Manhattan Neighborhood Network

 The first episode of The Chris Gethard Show on public access channel MNN aired on Wednesday, June 22, 2011 at 11pm.
 This became the regular time slot for the show for the next four years, wherein the show had over 140 episodes.
 Over that time, the show gained a cult following and a passionate community, many of whom became members of the show's cast and crew.
 In November 2013, Gethard announced that the show was asked to make a pilot episode for Comedy Central, but in May 2014 wrote on his Tumblr blog that they had elected not to air the episode.

 The final episode of The Chris Gethard Show on public access aired on Wednesday, January 30, 2015.

-2015–16: Fusion
+2015–2016: Fusion

 The Chris Gethard Show premiered on Fusion on May 28, 2015.
 The first season of the Fusion era brought several changes to the show's format, most notably the cut in time from one hour to thirty minutes.
 However, the new set, increased production capacities, and bigger budget presented more opportunities for bits, more famous guests, and musical acts.

 The second season of the Fusion era saw the show return to an hour-long format.
 In this season, the opening monologues became pre-taped.

+The season 2 episode "One Man's Trash" received acclaim.
+In it, the audiences and guests must guess the contents of a dumpster.
+Gethard wrote it was the only episode where they "begged our network" for complete creative control, and "a lot of people say it's one of the greatest hours of television ever."
+It received a retrospective and the A.V.
+Club called it "the most famous and beloved episode of his show".
+Gethard hosted a watchalong rebroadcast of the episode on his website.

 The final episode of Season 2 aired on June 1, 2016.

-2017–18: truTV
+2017–2018: truTV

 On May 4, 2017, Gethard announced via Facebook Live that The Chris Gethard Show had been picked up by truTV, with sixteen weekly episodes to be broadcast live.
 It was later announced that the season would begin in August 2017.
 On the November 9, 2017 episode, Gethard announced that truTV had ordered an additional 10 episodes bringing the third season total up to 26.
 The new batch of episodes premiered on March 20, 2018.

 The final episode of the third season aired on May 29, 2018.
 On August 6, 2018, Chris Gethard announced via Facebook that the show was canceled by truTV and is finished.